Harika-SVL/Terraform/notes.md

     [ Refer here : https://registry.terraform.io/providers/hashicorp/aws/latest ]

+* Let'

-* Let's do the same with azure Refer Here for the changes
+s do the same with azure Refer Here for the changes